 Healthy and lush St. Augustine grass on your lawn indicates an optimum environment for the growth of weeds.
 Healthy grass means your lawn has perfect soil conditioning and enough nutrients for growth, which weeds compete with your grass to obtain.
 Specific weeds are most likely to be found in your St. Augustine turf.
 Luckily, efficient control methods destroy these weeds and improve grass growth.

-Firstly, identifying common weeds is the initial step towards planning how to eliminate them from your lawn.
-It is an intricate process that guides you towards choosing which herbicide works best without damaging your grass.
+Firstly, identifying common weeds is the initial step toward planning how to eliminate them from your lawn.
+It is an intricate process that guides you toward choosing which herbicide works best without damaging your grass.

 Common Weeds in St. Augustine Grass

 There’s a long list of weeds that attack lawn grass.
-However, some pesky weeds are more inclined towards St. Augustine grass despite its resilient nature.
+However, despite its resilient nature, some pesky weeds are more inclined toward St. Augustine grass.
 These weeds belong to two categories: Broadleaf (with thicker leaves) and grassy weeds (which resemble your St. Augustine grass).